patrick-kidger/equinox/docs/all-of-equinox.md

 # All of Equinox

-Equinox is a very small and easy to understand library.
-(Because it uses JAX abstractions like PyTrees, it doesn't need any real complexity.)
+Equinox is a small and easy to understand library.
 So as the title suggests, this page tells you essentially everything you need to know to use Equinox.

 ## Parameterised functions as PyTrees